-So you’re having a promo video for your app or a game trailer produced (by us?).
-Or you’re producing it yourself.
+So you’re creating a promo video for your app or a game trailer produced.

 You know why you’re doing it: if a picture (or screenshot) is worth a thousand words, imaging how powerful a video can be to show what’s unique about your app, etc.